 Will Note Taker replace therapists?

-At SimplePractice, mental health care is fundamentally human, and clinicians will remain at the center of client care.
+At SimplePractice, we believe mental health care is fundamentally human, and clinicians will remain at the center of client care.
 We see AI as a supplement to inform and support the delivery of care while preserving the therapeutic relationship.

 AI should serve as a way to empower clinicians.
 We value the human connection and expertise clinicians bring, and we believe that the human elements of understanding, empathizing, and offering personalized support remain crucial in providing treatment.
 We built Note Taker to enhance your ability to run a thriving practice and allow you to spend more time on the tasks that are most important for you.